Australian Embassy

 • Excellent organisational skills, including the ability to perform under pressure, manage high work volumes and set priorities with a high degree of commitment and initiative.

-• Arabic, Dari or Farsi language skills.
+• Arabic, Dari, or Farsi language skills.

 Selection Criteria*